 Conclusion Cycling policy has traditionally failed to acknowledge the fact that Disabled people can and do cycle.
 As a consequence, many cycle networks exclude those who use non-standard cycles to get around, as well as those who use their cycle as a mobility aid.
 Together with a public transport system that doesn't accommodate Disabled cyclists, and a built environment that lags behind on accessibility, it is little wonder that many Disabled people chose not to cycle, or can't because the journey they plan to undertake is not fully inclusive.
 As a result, many Disabled people are forced to use inactive, polluting and expensive forms of transport.
 This, in turn, creates an inactivity trap, can increase social isolation and reduce life expectancies - all of which goes against the government's own key policies.
 But it doesn't have to be like this.
 As we have shown throughout this guide, there are a number of steps that central and local government can take to transform the UK into the world's first truly inclusive cycling nation.
-Three bold steps government could take now would be to: - Develop a set of national and inclusive cycle design standards: in order that predictably inclusive cycle infrastructure is available nationwide - Pilot a 'Blue Badge' scheme for Disabled cyclists: granting Disabled cyclists permission to cycle considerately in non-cycling areas and access to specially allocated cycle parking facilities - Support the development of a sustainable national network of inclusive cycling hubs: ensuring all Disabled people have access to cycling opportunities in their local area At the same time, it is important that a similar narrative is adopted amongst policymakers, in order to change the way in which transport and health policy is developed.
+Building on the significant progress marked by the publication of its new national cycle design guidance (LTN1/20), the UK government should now be considering taking three bold steps: - Turn LTN1/20 guidance into mandatory standards: to remove the uncertainty over whether or not cycling infrastructure and facilities are reliably available nationwide - Pilot a 'Blue Badge' scheme for Disabled cyclists: granting Disabled cyclists permission to cycle considerately in noncycling areas and access to specially allocated cycle parking facilities - Support the development of a sustainable national network of inclusive cycling hubs: ensuring all Disabled people have access to cycling opportunities in their local area At the same time, it is important that a similar narrative is adopted across policymakers, in order to change the way in which transport and health policy is developed.
 This will lead to a radical re-think about how we design our cycle networks, public transport systems and the built environment.
 It will also alter our approach to public health and adult social care.
 Greater training is needed in this regard, whilst inclusive design should form a statutory part of all planning and civil engineering professional qualifications.
-In R&D, research should be funded to better understand the needs of Disabled cyclists, whilst manufacturers should devise new, innovative and inclusive cycling facilities and cyclingrelated products.
-But aside from policy-level changes, behavioural and cultural change is also needed.
+In R&D, research should be funded to better understand the needs of Disabled cyclists, whilst manufacturers should devise new, innovative and inclusive cycling facilities and cycling-related products.
+But aside from policy-level changes, behavioural and cultural change are also needed.
 For instance, it is essential that the public begin to see Disabled people not just as pedestrians, bus or mobility scooter users - but also as cyclists.
 This subtle shift in thinking will transform the way in which society perceives disability and cycling.
 It will also change the way we go about tackling big issues like ageing, physical inactivity and loneliness.
 This can only happen through education, advocacy and public information campaigns.
 As thinking changes, the way in which policies are delivered on the ground will start to change too.
 If we all start to think more 'beyond the bicycle' then we will be heading in the right direction towards creating a truly inclusive cycling nation.
 But what might this 'truly inclusive cycling nation' look like?